-Joel Feigin is an internationally performed composer, whose operas, chamber, orchestral, and piano works have been widely praised for their "very strong impact, as logical in musical design as they are charged with emotion and drama."
-(Opera Magazine)
+Joel Feigin is an internationally performed composer, whose operas, chamber, orchestra, and piano works have been widely praised for their “very strong impact, as logical in musical design as they are charged with emotion and drama.”
+(Opera Magazine).

-Instrumental commissions include a Fromm Commission for Aviv: Concerto for Piano and Chamber Orchestra, written for Yael Weiss.
-Feigin has also received piano commissions from Leonard Stein and Margaret Mills, who included two works on her Cambria CD, Meditations and Overtones.
-Feigin’s most recent CD (MSR Classics) presents the large-scale chamber work Lament Amid Silence, featuring violist, Helen Callus.
-Concerts devoted solely to Feigin’s music have been given in Russia and Armenia, and in New York at Merkin Hall and Lincoln Center’s Bruno Walter Auditorium.
-Honors include a Mellon Fellowship, a Senior Fulbright Fellowship, and the Dimitri Mitropoulos Prize in Composition at the Tanglewood Music Center.
+Instrumental commissions include a Fromm Commission for Aviv: Concerto for Piano and Chamber Orchestra, written for Yael Weiss, as well as piano commissions from Leonard Stein and Margaret Mills.
+Ms. Mills included two of Joel's works on her album Meditations and Overtones (Cambria Recordings).
+Feigin’s most recent CD (released on MSR Classics) presents the large-scale chamber work Lament Amid Silence, featuring violist Helen Callus.
+An earlier two-CD set, Transience (Albany), followed an all-Feigin concert at New York’s Merkin Hall.
+Other concerts devoted solely to Feigin’s music have been given in Russia and Armenia, and in New York at Merkin Hall and Lincoln Center’s Bruno Walter Auditorium.
+Honors include a Mellon Fellowship and a Senior Fulbright Fellowship.

 Lament Amid Silence (MSR Classics)